-Terry has over 10 years of experience as teacher, facilitator and coach, as well as multiple certifications in the field of equine-human interaction.
-This eclectic blend of personal/professional learning and training gives her a unique, integrated perspective to Equine-Facilitated Learning (EFL).
+I bring over 13 years of experience as teacher, facilitator and coach, and multiple certifications in the field of equine-human interaction.
+This comprehensive blend of personal/professional learning and training has allowed me to create unique, integrated programs in Equine-Facilitated Learning (EFL).

 BSN Students Introduction to EFL ∙ Colorado Mesa University ∙ 2018-2019